 Polyphony is another important factor.
 Anything under 32-note polyphony is inadequate, and 64-note polyphony gives players the capability to create more complex sounds by layering voices and adding effects like reverb to their playing.
 For $500, 128-note polyphony is likely the highest amount of polyphony available.
 With this amount, players have plenty of room for experimentation.

-Below, please take a brief moment to view some of the best selling digital pianos available on Amazon.
+Below, please take a brief moment to view some of the best selling digital pianos available online.

 Use a Piano’s Learning Tools to Play Piano